Success Coach & Wellness Mentor

 Even moms who danced themselves can get overwhelmed by the pace and seriousness of this type of training.

-Maybe you’re like a lot of the parents I talk to every day: you want to support your daughter, but sometimes, you’re not sure how to best do that.
+Maybe you’re like a lot of the parents I talk to every day: you want to support your child, but sometimes, you’re not sure how to best do that.

 Maybe you’re like my parents who knew nothing about the dance world and always felt they were a little bit “unqualified” to be making decisions.

-Or maybe you’re getting conflicting information from different schools about your daughter and you’re not sure what’s what.
+Or maybe you’re getting conflicting information from different schools about your child and you’re not sure what’s what.

 - Has it been suggested that your dancer should lose some weight, but her pediatrician says she’s healthy?

-- Is she getting to that age when a decision needs to be made about how serious she is about dancing?
+- Is he getting to that age when a decision needs to be made about how serious he is about dancing?

 - Has a school expressed interest in her, but going would mean moving away from home?

-- Does everyone see the potential in your daughter, but she’s feeling indecisive about what she wants?
+- Does everyone see the potential in your son, but he’s feeling indecisive about what he wants?

 Of course you’re feeling confused.
 Anyone would.